 Again, the focus of this blog is on the impoverished middle-class - people who make good money, but due to poor choices end up squandering it all and ending up poor and broke.
 And I've seen this too many times in my life and it makes no sense to me.
 Well, it makes altogether too much sense - usually depression, drinking, and drugs are involved - particularly pot.

 I grew up in fairly affluent places like Old Greenwich, Connecticut, Lake Forest, Illinois, and a small town called Cazenovia, New York.
 Most of the kids I knew either came from "old money" or were the sons and daughters of successful executives, Doctors, or Lawyers.
 These were kids who went to private schools, whose parents entertained at cocktail parties, and belonged to exclusive "restricted" clubs.
-They lived in good neighborhoods, often in elaborate houses.
+These kids lived in good neighborhoods, often in elaborate houses.
 And many of them were handed the keys to a car - often new - on their 16th Birthday.
 And all of them went to college - or had the opportunity to do so, paid entirely by their parents.

-For many people in this Country today, that would be viewed as a privileged upbringing.
+For many people in this country today, that would be viewed as a privileged upbringing.
 But in the 1960's and 1970's, that was pretty much a description of middle-class and upper-middle-class America.
 We didn't have servants or anything (perhaps a cleaning lady once or twice a week) but we were doing OK, particularly compared to today's standards - where kids today struggle to pay for a college education, particularly if their parents are middle-class.

 So these sons and daughters of privilege and wealth went on to more privilege and greater wealth, right?
 Well, not exactly.
 A surprising number ended up living lower-middle-class lifestyles, if not in fact outright impoverished lifestyles.
 And given the opportunities handed to them on a silver platter, this seems particularly obscene.

 But then again, not unexpected.
 When something is handed to you, with no effort on your part, you do not appreciate it, do you?
 Of course not.
-Which is why government giveaways are a bad idea - people don't appreciate "free".
+Which is why government giveaways are a bad idea - people don't appreciate "free."
 They just trash it.

 Another aspect of this trend was the fabulous 1960's.
 Free love, free drugs, and rock 'n roll were the order of the day, and many a middle-class kid came back from college radicalized by campus agitators.
 One of my Brothers actually came back from college toting Chairman Mao's "little red book" - which had more horseshit in it than Freakonomics.
 I guess today he shudders at his naivete, but then again, maybe not.
 A lot of that commie bullshit "took" in his mind.